 The new chef-curated Taste of Samba tasting menu, features a multi-course selection of the restaurant’s most beloved dishes, perfect when paired with the extensive wine and cocktail menu.
 Enjoy signature dishes such as Crispy Lobster Taquitos and Wagyu Gyoza, to begin with, before moving on to the Churrasco Rio Grande ribeye, with chorizo, fillet mignon served with black beans, sautéed greens, farofa and SUSHISAMBA dipping sauces.
 For those looking for a lighter main, there is the Robata Black Cod with Peruvian asparagus and miso.

 Poppie’s Fish and Chips

-For seaside style fish and chips right in the heart of the city, Poppie’s Fish and Chips is somewhat legendary.
-Pat ‘Pops’ Newland began cutting up copies of the Daily Mail to wrap chips in back in 1952 and never looked back.
-Poppies is tucked just behind Spitalfields covered market and serves fish caught that morning by a third generation Billingsgate fishmonger.
-Diners can choose to eat inside the 1950s decorated restaurant from real plates or sit outside and eat from newspaper-print boxes.
+For seaside-style fish and chips right in the heart of the city, Poppie’s is legendary.
+Pat ‘Pop’ Newland began cutting up copies of the Daily Mail to wrap chips in back in 1952 and has never looked back.
+Poppie’s is tucked just behind Spitalfields Market and serves fish caught each morning by a third-generation Billingsgate fishmonger.
+Diners can choose to eat off real plates inside the 1950s-inspired restaurant, or sit outside and eat from newsprint boxes.

 Galvin La Chapelle